 Welcome to Cusco- touch down, collect your luggage and meet your guide, then drive twenty minutes through the colourful South American streets to your hotel.

-Check in and freshen up then enjoy a tasty lunch in the Coffee Museum where you can learn about the story and people behind this popular drink.
+Check in and freshen up then enjoy a tasty lunch in a typical restaurant, where you can learn about the story and people behind this popular drink.

 After lunch step out into the Cusco streets and explore with one of our carefully chosen guides.
 They are not only very knowledgeable but also great fun to be with.
 You do not want to cram too much in on your first day at altitude, so relax and get used to being up high with a gentle walk around this old Inca capital.

 Visit the Plaza de Armas, the Cathedral and the Qoricancha temple of the sun and perhaps take in the sights, sounds and smells of San Pedro food market too.
 If you normally shop in supermarkets and farmers markets, you are in for a surprise.
 Stands full of juicy exotic fruits, counters heaving with cow heads and sheep hooves and cheerful local women selling handmade cheeses, local breads, healthy juices and even toad soup.

 The evening is free to relax and wander around the UNESCO World Heritage Site city centre.